-(1) The 2021 salary for Mr. Shields reflects the consulting fees paid to him for his service as Interim Chief Executive Officer and President of the Company (as an independent contractor and not an employee).
-Mr. Shields was appointed Interim Chief Executive Officer and President effective August 5, 2020 and held that position through December 31, 2021.

-The 2021 salary for Ms. Kinlaw reflects the prorated salary based on her 6 months of service in the role of Vice President, Chief Legal Officer and Secretary of the Company effective July 1, 2021.

-(2) The amounts listed in Stock Awards reflect the aggregate grant date fair value of awards of RSUs granted under the Citizens, Inc. Omnibus Incentive Plan and do not reflect compensation actually received.
+- (1) The amounts listed in Stock Awards reflect the aggregate grant date fair value of awards of RSUs granted under the Citizens, Inc. Omnibus Incentive Plan and do not reflect compensation actually received.
 The aggregate grant date fair value is computed in accordance with FASB ASC Topic 718, based on the closing price of the Company's Class A common stock on the date of grant.
-Assumptions used in the calculation of these amounts are included in Footnote 11 to the Company's audited financial statements for the fiscal year ended December 31, 2022, included in the Company's Annual Report on Form 10-K.

-2022 - The 2022 RSU awards were granted on March 31, 2022 for achievement of 2021 performance goals and have three year vesting terms, subject to acceleration under certain circumstances as described herein.

-2021 - The 2021 RSU awards granted to Mr. Conklin, Mr. Mauldin and Mr. Waite were granted on January 29, 2021 for achievement of 2020 performance goals.
-The RSUs granted to Ms. Kinlaw represent an inducement grant made to Ms. Kinlaw on her employment start date.
-All of these RSUs vest equally over three years from the date of grant.
-The RSUs granted to Mr. Shields in 2021 were granted for his service as a non-employee director are time-based RSUs with a one year vesting term.

-- (3) The amounts reflect the performance-based cash incentive bonus earned by each Named Executive Officer in each year in recognition of achievement of the relevant performance measure satisfied during such year, although not payable until the following fiscal year.
-For example, the amount reflected in the 2022 column was earned for the goals achieved for 2022, even though not paid until 2023.
-See "Annual Bonus Opportunity" starting on page 37 for additional discussion on achievement and payout of the 2022 non-equity incentive plan compensation. - (4) Includes the Company's contributions to the respective Named Executive Officer's defined contribution plan. - (5) 2022 Reflects a \$15,000 relocation payment paid to Mr. Shields pursuant to the Shields Employment Agreement. - 2021 This amount reflects perquisites paid to Mr. Shields under his consulting agreement when he was acting as Interim Chief Financial Officer, which primarily consisted of travel and lodging from his home to the Company's headquarters in Austin, Texas. - (6) Includes the amount paid to Ms. Kinlaw as outside counsel prior to April 1, 2021 and as Interim Chief Legal Officer (as a consultant) from April 1, 2021 through June 30, 2021. - (7) Includes reimbursement for travel to our headquarters in Austin, Texas, from their homes outside of Texas in the amount of \$15,423 for Mr. Mauldin and \$21,921 for Mr. Waite and for both, a \$125 payment (plus tax gross up) for a wellness plan benefit.
+Assumptions used in the calculation of these amounts are included in Note 13 to the Company's audited financial statements for the fiscal year ended December 31, 2023, included in the Company's Annual Report on Form 10-K. - 2023 The 2023 RSU awards were granted on March 31, 2023 for achievement of 2022 performance goals and have three year vesting terms, subject to acceleration under certain circumstances as described herein. - 2022 The 2022 RSU awards were granted on March 31, 2022 for achievement of 2021 performance goals and have three year vesting terms, subject to acceleration under certain circumstances as described herein. - (2) The amounts reflect the performance-based cash incentive bonus earned by each Named Executive Officer or Section 16 Officer in each year in recognition of achievement of the relevant performance measure satisfied during such year, although not payable until the following fiscal year.
+For example, the amount reflected in the 2023 column was earned for the goals achieved for 2023, even though not paid until March 2024.
+See "Annual Bonus Opportunity" starting on page 36 for additional discussion on achievement and payout of the 2023 non-equity incentive plan compensation. - (3) Includes the Company's contributions to the respective Named Executive Officer or Section 16 Officer's defined contribution plan and health savings account.
+Mr. Shields does not participate in the defined contribution plan. - (4) 15,000 relocation payment paid to Mr. Shields in 2022 pursuant to the Shields Employment Agreement. - (5) 2023 Includes reimbursement for commuting to our headquarters in Austin, Texas, from his home outside of Texas in the amount of \$16,458.
+For 2022, includes reimbursement for commuting to our headquarters in Austin, Texas, from their homes outside of Texas in the amount of \$15,423 for Mr. Mauldin and \$21,921 for Mr. Waite. - (6) Includes a one-time bonus in the amount Mr. Conklin, Mr. Mauldin and Mr. Waite would have received for his 401(k) match in 2022 and 2021 if such person had spread their own 401(k) contributions evenly throughout the year rather than "frontloading" contributions.

 The amounts in the salary, bonus, and non-equity incentive plan compensation columns of the "Summary Compensation Table" reflect actual amounts earned in the relevant years (even if paid in a subsequent year), while the amounts in the stock awards column reflect the fair market values of equity granted during the year and not actual amounts paid.
-The tables entitled "Outstanding Equity Awards at 2022 Year-End" and "Stock Vested" provide further information on the Named Executive Officers' potential realizable value and actual value realized with respect to their RSU awards.
-The "Summary Compensation Table" should be read in conjunction with the Compensation Discussion and Analysis and the subsequent tables and narrative descriptions.
+The tables entitled "Outstanding Equity Awards at 2023 Year-End" and "Stock Vested" provide further information on the Named Executive Officers and Section 16 Officers potential realizable value and actual value realized with respect to their RSU awards.